Japan with Mark Bitterman

 With you on this seven-day Japanese adventure is Mark Bitterman, world-class selmelier, whose iconic Portland shop, The Meadow, just so happens to have an outpost in Tokyo.
 Mark is big in Japan—and Japan, with its thousand-year-old salt harvesting traditions, is equally important to him.
 This is more than just a trip for Mark; it’s a pilgrimage to the source, a chance to share his passions with us in a place where the pure and simple things are so deeply revered.

-If you’re passionate about the natural world in all its glory, this trip is for you.
+If you’re passionate about art and design, and the natural world in all its glory, this trip is for you.
 We’ll be awestruck by ancient rituals and generations of artisans.
 We’ll explore what makes Okinawa and Kyoto so profoundly unique and uncover how a single salt crystal held in the palm of your hand can be the most enlightening thing in the world.
 Prepare yourself for a week of wonder.

 The ancient traditions and rituals of harvesting salt with our own salt expert